Mom lent us her Cortina. Like this, but OHS:

-Larry Wingert was an ex-Rotary exchange student from Cobleskill, New York.
-He had been teaching English in Athens and had flown to Nairobi, then traveled overland down to Joburg where we joined up and hitch-hiked to Harrismith.
+Larry Wingert was an ex-Rotary exchange student to SA from Cobleskill, New York.
+He and I had been on a previous Road Trip USA in 1973; now he was teaching English in Athens and had flown to Nairobi, then traveled overland down to Joburg where we joined up and hitch-hiked to Harrismith.
 There, Mom parted with the Cortina keys and we drove to PMB then on to Cape Town.
 We took ten lazy days in going nowhere slowly style back in 1976.

 Wherever we found a spot – preferably free – we camped in my little orange pup tent.
 In the Weza Forest we camped for free; In the Tsitsikamma we paid.

 Driving through the Knysna Forest we saw a sign Beware of the Effilumps.

 So we took the little track that turned off nearby and camped – for free – out of sight of the road in the undergrowth.
 Maybe we’d see a very rare Kynsna elephant?
 Not.